clementine-chasles/corum/client/README.md

 Pre-requisites:

 ```
+# follow the setup from the server folder
 # from root folder
 docker compose up
 # from server folder
 npm run db-clear
+# from client folder
+npx playwright install
 ```

 To run the tests: